manifestinteractive/weather-underground-icons/README.md

 Weather Underground Icons
 ======

-These icons were designed by the Graphic Designer [Ashley Jager](http://www.ajager.com/#/weather-underground/).
-She created a beautiful [Adobe Illustrator](https://dribbble.com/shots/1879422-Weather-Underground-Icons) file.
-This project simply breaks that file up into web icon that can be used in your projects.
+These icons were created by the Graphic Designer [Ashley Jager](http://www.ajager.com/#/weather-underground/).
+She released this icons in a beautiful [Adobe Illustrator](https://dribbble.com/shots/1879422-Weather-Underground-Icons) file.
+This project simply breaks that AI file up into web friendly icons that can be used in your projects.

 ![tstorms](dist/icons/black/png/256x256/tstorms.png "tstorms")